 Too many people quit their PhDs when they feel like this.
 Their decision has nothing to do with how well they can tolerate feeling the discomfort, but the mistaken belief that it will never end.
 Because it seems permanent, it looks unbearable.

-But it works the other way, too.
+It works the other way, too.
 When things are going well, we can mistakenly think that the good times will last forever.
 It’s at times like this that we take things for granted, drop the ball and bring the discomfort back.

 However your PhD is going, recognise that your reality is temporary.
 The good times don’t last, but the bad times don’t either.